linebender/glazier/README.md

 <!-- [![Docs](https://docs.rs/glazier/badge.svg)](https://docs.rs/glazier) -->

 </div>

+> [!Caution]
+> This README content has not been validated recently.
+>
+> Glazier is no longer supported, and should not be used.
+>
+> This repository is made available for reference purposes.
+>
+> Feel free to use the [#glazier channel](https://xi.zulipchat.com/#narrow/stream/351333-glazier) if reusing code from Glazier.
+> Some of the text input handling code is better supported than the equivalent in `winit`.

 Glazier is an operating system integration layer infrastructure layer intended for high quality GUI toolkits in Rust.
 It is agnostic to the choice of drawing, so the